yanggujun/commonsfornet/README.md

 ###Installation

-The lastest released binaries can be downloaded from
+The lastest release can be found on

 https://github.com/yanggujun/commonsfornet/releases